DomDew/strapi-plugin-fuzzy-search/README.md

 Enable the fuzzy-search plugin in the `./config/plugins.js` of your Strapi project.

-Make sure to set the appropriate permissions for the `search` Route in the `Permissions` tab of the `Users & Permission Plugin` for the Role to be able to access the search route.
+Make sure to set the appropriate permissions for the `search` route in the `Permissions` tab of the `Users & Permission Plugin` for the role to be able to access the search route.

 ## Options/Config